1Which of the following best defines Human Resource Planning (HRP)?

 28In the context of the Labor Market Analysis (External Supply), 'Tight Labor Market' means:

-A.Strict labor laws.
+B.Strict labor laws.

-B.High unemployment, easy to find workers.
+C.Low unemployment, difficult to find workers.

-C.Low wages.
+D.Low wages.

 Correct Answer: Low unemployment, difficult to find workers.